danwhitlock/bootstrap-portfolio/README.md

 The website should include the following bootstrap components:

 - A Navigation bar

 - A navigation menu at the top.
 Feel free to use the navbar code provided in Bootstrap's documentation, or create your own navbar by applying the correct Bootstrap classes to your HTML.

   - Include links that are applicable to your portfolio.

   - Links should navigate to the appropriate sections

 - A hero section

   - A jumbotron featuring your picture, your name, and any other information you'd like to include.

 - A work section

   - A section displaying your work in grid.

     - If you need to use placeholder image use: https://placehold.co/

   - Use bootstrap cards for each project.

     - The description should give a brief overview of the work.

   - Each project will eventually link to your class project work!

 - A skills section

   - List out the skills you expect to learn from the bootcamp.

 - An about / contact section.

   - An "About Me" section in the same row.

 - A footer section.

   - All hyperlinks should have a hover effect.

   - All buttons should display a box shadow upon hover.

-I decided to follow a monochromatic vintage theme and whilst this is a good start, I think the design could be developed further.
+I decided to attempt a monochromatic vintage theme for this page and whilst it is a good start, I think the design could be developed further.

 The finished page looks like this -